 Sometimes a combination of assessments will yield the best results.
 Don’t stick with one method if using several will better meet your needs.
 You may also find that different departments in your company lend themselves to different assessments; it isn’t necessary to use the same technique for every organizational area.

 A crucial question to ask when embarking on a risk assessment is simply: what are we hoping to learn?
 Consider whether your answer requires hard numbers or a holistic perspective.
 Your proposed time frame may also be a factor, as well as the experience and availability of your assessor.

 How Do I Complete a Risk Assessment?

-The risk assessment process will be different at every organization, depending on the kind of assessment you choose, the size of your company, and your overall goals.
-If your company does not have a health and safety executive or a similar safety management team in place to conduct risk assessments, that may be worth looking into.
+The risk assessment process will differ at every organization, depending on the kind of assessment you choose, the size of your company, and your overall goals.
+That said, most risk assessments will have the following steps in common:

-Assess and Manage Risks with ZenGRC
+Assess and Manage Risks With ROAR

-Identifying risk is only the first step to creating a successful risk management program.
+Identifying risk is the first step to creating a successful risk management program.
 To provide the best possible defense, your company must be able to track the risks you’re facing and the mitigation efforts you’ve put in place.
-How can you assure a complete risk analysis for your entire organization?

 ROAR is an innovative framework designed to give you a real-time view of your company’s risk landscape.
-With automation and integration throughout your entire organization, ZenGRC allows you to make sure that all of your potential vulnerabilities are accounted for.
+Automation and integration throughout your entire organization allows you to ensure all of your potential vulnerabilities are accounted for.